ExpertPhotography

 10. Photoshop Filters

-If I haven’t given you enough experimental photography techniques to play with, this final one might keep you busy for a while.
-Apply Photoshop filters to images in your back catalog.
+If you need more experimental photography techniques to play with, this final one might keep you busy for a while.
+Applying Photoshop filters to images can completely change your photos.
+Let’s look at two popular filters.

 Polar Coordinates